moclojer/mockingbird/README.md

 ```

-Copy our [tailwind.config.js](tailwind.config.js), specially the colors, into your own config.
+Copy our [tailwind.config.js](tailwind.config.js), especially the colors, into your own config.

+Consider creating a package.json file with these dependencies pre-configured or, maybe, you can even copy our package.json.

 # Usage